Viniciuscoding/ML-Cheatsheet/NLP_Cheatsheet.md

 ## One-hot Encoding

 ### Cons
-1. No relationship between words
+1. No relationship between words.
 2. Generates high-dimension and sparce vectors.
 This leads to overfitting.
 ### Pros
-1. Intuitive to understand
+1. Intuitive to understand.
-2. Easy to implement
+2. Easy to implement.

 ## Bag-of-words